jsimnz/gotter/README.md

 gotter link github.com/jsimnz/gotter
 ```

-This will create a symlink from your $GOPATH/project to
+This will create a symlink from your $GOPATH/project to your $WORKSPACE/project

 #### For help
 ```